edsu/diss/chapters/05-bots-seeds-people.md

 archive music related web content, and another university received a grant to focus on state government resources.

 The most common way that money was talked about by participants was in subscription fees for web archiving services.
-Archive-It is a web archiving service where organizations pay an annual subscription fee to archive web content.
+Archive-It subscribers pay an annual subscription fee to archive web content.
 The primary metric of payment is the amount of data collected in a given year.
 Interviewees often mentioned that their ability to crawl content was informed by their storage budget.
 In one example an archivist set the scoping rules for a full domain crawl of her university such that software version control systems were ignored because of the impact it was having on their storage allocation.
 Dorothy, who was a user of the ArchiveSocial service needed to reduce the number of local government social media accounts that it was archiving because her subscription only allowed a certain number of accounts to be collected.

 Time manifested in the appraisal of web content at human and machine scales.
 In one common pattern, archivists set aside time every week, be it a day, or a few hours, for work on the discovery of web content.
 In one case, Wendy set aside time to read filtered emails about local news stories.
 In Lisa's case, she set aside a meeting time every week for her acquisition team to get together and review potential web sites for archiving by inspecting websites together on a large screen monitor.